dhabersack/islovely.co/_firetips/2020-09-08-splitting-arrays-into-x-elements-and-the-rest.md

 ---
-title: "Splitting arrays into x elements and “the rest”"
+title: "Splitting arrays into X elements and “the rest”"
-tags: ['JavaScript', 'ES6', 'arrays', 'arrow functions', 'destructuring', 'template literals', 'template strings']
+tags: ["JavaScript"]
 ---
-This little helper can split an array into the first X elements and “the rest”.
+This little helper can split arrays into the first X elements and “the rest”.
 You could use it to show the first five photos from a list and a link that says “27 more photos”.

 ```js
 // takes an array and the number of elements to extract from the start